top of page

 Light Many Fires: From a Book to a Civic Practice

-Light Many Fires began as a book called When We The People Lead, The Leaders Will Follow .
-It is becoming something more.
+Light Many Fires began as a book called When We The People Lead, The Leaders Will Follow.
+It is becoming much more.
 The book grew out of a simple but unsettling observation: America’s core problem is not that we are hopelessly polarized.
 It’s that most people—the exhausted, reasonable 70% majority—have gradually been separated from our sense of agency.
 We don’t vote regularly, we consume politics as entertainment, and assume that meaningful change is the work of others.
+The r

 Richard McKnight